 A Maui Island Breeze is a cocktail that will make you dream of Hawaii!
 It’s made with vodka, pineapple juice, and cranberry and is the perfect tropical summer drink recipe.
+If you love vodka drinks you’ll LOVE this recipe!

 Plus, this Island Breeze Drink can be made as a single cocktail or a party punch for a crowd!